 Given the uncertainties of current economic conditions, there can be no assurance that our estimates and assumptions regarding the pricing environment and economic conditions, which are made for purposes of impairment tests related to operating assets and deferred tax assets, will prove to be accurate.
 Extended periods of economic disruption and resulting declines in industrial production and manufacturing and consumer spending could negatively impact demand for our services and have an adverse effect on our results of operations, financial condition, and cash flows.
-A softer economic environment and an increase in available truckload capacity, which we experienced during the second half of 2022, resulted in a year-over-year decline in market pricing for many of our ArcBest Asset-Light services, as compared to the last six months of 2021.
-There can be no assurance that we will be able to secure adequate prices from our customers to maintain or improve our operating results.
-Significant declines in our business levels or other changes in cash flow assumptions or other factors that negatively impact the fair value of the operations of our reporting units could result in impairment and a resulting noncash write-off of a significant portion of the goodwill and intangible assets of our ArcBest segment, which would have an adverse effect on our financial condition and operating results.
+The softer economic environment, which we experienced during 2023, resulted in a year-over-year decline in market pricing for many of our services, as compared to 2022.
+Following the previously mentioned market disruption in late July 2023 which resulted in a decline in LTL industry carrier capacity, our Asset-Based segment was able to secure additional core, published LTL-rated shipments at profitable rates.
+There can be no assurance that we will be able to secure adequate prices from this new business or from our existing customers to maintain or improve our operating results.
+Significant declines in our business levels or other changes in cash flow assumptions or other factors that negatively impact the fair value of the operations of our reporting units could result in impairment and a resulting noncash write-off of a significant portion of the goodwill and intangible assets of our Asset-Light segment, which would have an adverse effect on our financial condition and operating results.